 - Put a #4 on goals that are hard to accomplish and are also not in line with your vision (or don’t contribute in a big way to your vision)

-Here is an example: A teacher in Oregon has a personal vision statement to “use my passion in science and technology to inspire the students in my classes to be life-long learners who seek to know, improve, create, and innovate the world around them.”
-She completes the goal setting task outlined above and comes across this goal: “To participate in twitter chats twice a week with my PLN (professional learning network).”
-Depending on the type of twitter chat she engages in, this goal may or may not align and contribute to her overall vision.
-It’s also difficult for her to do because she has commitments in the evenings when the twitter chats happen.
+Here is an example: A teacher in Oregon has a personal vision statement: “Use my passion in science and technology to inspire the students in my classes to be life-long learners who seek to know, improve, create, and innovate the world around them.”
+She completes the goal-setting task outlined above and identifies the following goal: “To participate in Twitter chats twice a week with my PLN (professional learning network).”
+Depending on the type of Twitter chat she engages in, this goal may or may not align with and contribute to her overall vision.
+It’s also difficult for her to do so because she has commitments in the evenings when the Twitter chats take place.
 After considering this, she puts it down as in the #2 category.
-She knows that she can limit this to chats that are in line with her vision, but it would still be a difficult goal to attain.
-If it’s a worthwhile goal, she will have to determine if she needs to revise the goal to be more attainable.
+She knows she can limit this to chats aligned with her vision, but it would still be a difficult goal to attain.
+If it’s a worthwhile goal, she will have to decide whether to revise it to make it more attainable.

-Here is another example: A teacher from Indiana has a personal vision statement to “lead, encourage, challenge, and inspire both his students and his family in order to seek their fullest potential” and he had a goal brainstormed to take on more committee leadership this year.
-Upon contemplating this goal, he realizes that increased committee time will mean that he will have less time to lesson plan, and less time with his family.
-Because both groups (his students and family) are more important to him than the leadership he would cultivate through the committee involvement, he decides to label it a #4.
+Here is another example: A teacher from Indiana has a personal vision statement to “lead, encourage, challenge, and inspire both his students and his family to seek their fullest potential,” and he aims to take on more committee leadership this year.
+Upon contemplating this goal, he realizes that increased committee time will mean he will have less time to lesson-plan and less time with his family.
+Because both groups (his students and family) are more important to him than the leadership he would cultivate through the committee involvement, he decides to leave and will have less time to lesson-plan at #4.

 Now you need to decide which of the goals you’ve brainstormed and categorized you will actually do this year.
-It’s probably no secret why the goals are categorized into #1, #2, #3, and #4 categories per above.
+It’s probably no secret why the goals are categorized as #1, #2, #3, and #4 above.

 - #1 are what I like to call the “No brainers” – they are easy to do and align to your vision.
 Go ahead and add those to the “To Accomplish This Year” pile.

 - #2 goals are harder to accomplish, but may be worth it for accomplishing your broader vision.
-In this case, look at each goal and determine if it is worth it or not.
+In this case, examine each goal and determine whether it is worth pursuing.
 This will require some tough decisions and intentionality.
 If you decide to keep it and put it in the “To Accomplish This Year” pile, then you need to be willing to commit to the hard work it will take to accomplish it.
-If you don’t feel inspired to commit, or you know it just isn’t a realistic goal, then consider revising it or setting it aside.
+If you don’t feel inspired to commit, or you know it’s just not a realistic goal, consider revising it or setting it aside.

 - #3 goals are easy, but aren’t necessarily contributing to your broader mission.
 Goals in this category may be tempting because they are things you can easily do – but if accomplishing them meant giving up on a #2 goal, would you still do it?
 If the answer is no, then put it aside.
 You can keep this as a “Nice to Accomplish but Not a Priority” pile.

-- #4 goals are difficult to accomplish or ask you to sacrifice a lot AND they don’t contribute to your mission/vision.
-These are also “No Brainers” because they should really be taken off your plate altogether.
-In the case of our Indiana teacher, he may feel disappointed to say “no” when the sign up sheet for committee leadership comes around, but with this level of contemplation, he will feel much more confident in his decision, and will know that by saying “no” to this, he can say “yes” to something that brings him more fulfillment.
+- #4 goals are difficult to accomplish or ask you to sacrifice a lot, AND they don’t contribute to your mission/vision.
+These are also “no-brainers” because they should really be taken off your plate altogether.
+In our Indiana teacher’s case, he may feel disappointed to say “no” when the sign-up sheet for committee leadership comes around.
+Still, with this level of contemplation, he will feel much more confident in his decision and will know that by saying “no” to this, he can say “yes” to something that brings him more fulfillment.

 Make Your Goals S.M.A.R.T.

-For each that remain (hopefully no more than 2-3 in each category), develop them into S.M.A.R.T. goals.
+For each that remains (hopefully no more than 2-3 in each category), develop them into S.M.A.R.T. goals.

 - S = Specific